As we came in to land, the moonlit mists were moving westward. They dispersed to reveal Cairo city.

-Upon making a transfer in a cab, the spontaneity of every moment was eye-opening.
-Militarised check-points, three lanes used as five, families jumping out in front of oncoming traffic, and not a single car untouched by minor (or major) accident.
-It was late at night but there was no sign of abatement in the city’s activities, and zero indication that a short distance down the road was located perhaps the greatest monument known to common man.
+It was late at night but there was abatement in the city, and no indication that only a short distance down the road was the greatest monument known to man.

 Jean Michel Jarre’s ‘Twelve Dreams of the Sun‘

 Upon arriving at our hotel, which looked out onto the Giza Plateau, I was overwhelmed by gratitude.
 Grateful for everything I had ever received.
 Experiences, gifts and challenges; those that were enjoyable, those that were upsetting, and even those things to which I was indifferent.
 A glow that discharged from every pore of my etheric body and burned silently in it sincerely, hopefully reaching all who needed to know.

 From my quiet hotel room, in the early hours of the morning, it truly felt as if I had arrived.

 Darkness shrouded everything outside, and the grounds were sanctuary from the mania of the streets.

 Yet there was the trace of a presence surrounding me, buoying me; ministering to and preparing me.
 Like the throbbing haziness of the sun’s afterglow, carrying rejuvenation and reasons to be excited.